A friend recently asked for my advice about landing a promotion.

 Show Me What I Can’t Easily See

-- Who are the people you are helping behind the scenes?
+- Who are the people you help behind the scenes?

-- Are you quietly mentoring peers in the office?
+- Do you quietly mentor peers in the office?

 - How often do you sacrifice to help someone else?